-If you're planning on taking online classes or keeping in touch while living in China for a semester, here's one travel hack you don't want to miss.
-Picking the right email domain can make or break your experience!
+If you're planning on taking online classes or keeping in touch while living in China for a semester you need to know this about using anything Google related.

 - Gmail website not loading

 The most helpful thing you can do before you leave is set up another email account to use while in China.
 Sites like Hotmail and Yahoo tend to do better.
 The only con to using these 2 domains is you can't access Google Docs.
 If you'll need anything Google-related, keep reading.

 If You Can't Live Without Google, Get A VPN